gorbounoff/maui-stocks-mini/readme.md

 #### Update the Historical Data Page Markup

-Now we can update the historical data page so it displays data from the view model.
+We can now update the historical data page so it displays data from the view model.
 We set the **ContentPage.BindingContext** property to a view model object in the page constructor.

 ```cs
 using Microsoft.Maui.Controls;